kiemaBruce/alx-low_level_programming/0x14-bit_manipulation/README.md

 - Returns the converted number or 0 if:
 	- there is one or more chars in the string b that is not 0 or 1.
 	- b is NULL.
+## 1-print_binary.c
+-  Prints the binary representation of a number.
+- Prototype: void print_binary(unsigned long int n);
+- No arrays, malloc or division (/ or %) is used.